stellar/stellar-design-system/@stellar/design-system/README.md

 # Stellar Design System Guide

-This document highlights the overall file structure of the Stellar Design System project, along with some guidelines of creating components and naming to keep everything as consistent as possible.
+This document highlights the overall file structure of the Stellar Design System project, along with some guidelines for creating components and naming to keep everything as consistent as possible.

 ## File structure overview